5T33Z0/Clover-Crate/Boot/README.md

 </details>

+## Issues

+- Apparently, Clover cannot handle _combined_ boot-args.
+I noticed that Firefox kept crashing in Sequoia on my Intel Ivy Bridge Laptop.
+The reason was that the `revpatch=f16c` boot-arg provided by `RestrictEvent.kext` that prohibits core graphics from crashing by disabling f16c instruction set was not working because I combined it with other revpatch arguments into a long string (`revpatch=sbvmm,memtab,f16c`).
+After splitting the string into three single boot-args, it worked again.

 ## Arguments
 The following tables contain boot arguments that are passed over to `boot.efi`, which in return passes them down to the system kernel.
 See Apple's documentation for a list in the `com.apple.Boot.plist`.
 Some commonly used ones are: